 Given the cynicism about the political class en masse, May was perhaps ill advised to make the election too much a question of voters’ faith in her personally.
 Her policy of saying nothing about Brexit – the most important issue of all – beyond the trite ‘Brexit means Brexit’ and ‘No deal is better than a bad deal’ risks making her look not statesmanlike but evasive.
 She has not had a good campaign and does not emerge from it with her reputation enhanced.

-Assuming May is returned with the mandate she seeks, the question that remains is: ‘Given the many major issues facing the country, what exactly is she going to do with it?’
+Assuming May is returned with the mandate she sought, the question that remains is: ‘Given the many major issues facing the country, what exactly is she going to do with it?’

 John Nugée is a Director of OMFIF and a former Chief Manager of Reserves at the Bank of England.